florenciacomuzzi/LearnITgirl-Employee-Scheduling-App/README.md

 Project Origin
 ==============
-The following is a project completed under a LearnIT,girl! mentorship.
+The following is a project completed under a LearnIT, Girl! mentorship.

 About LearnIT, Girl
 --------------------